hingler/itunes-visualizer/README.md

 # itunes visualizer
-this will be an itunes visualizer you will not believe your eyes once the colors start dancing upon the screen
+you will not believe the things i did for you my darling